clawsonm/blog/src/index.md

 Served a two year fulltime mission for The Church of Jesus Christ of Latter-day Saints.
 When I came back I got a help desk job, but graduated up to a web programmer position in just a semester (this was a student job).
 This is where I first worked in an MVC environment (still PHP though).
 The largest project I worked on was the system that managed the university's student organizations, including automated Drupal installs, and CPanel access.

 When I left BYU I got lucky and found my current job at Blendtec.
 We make the world's most advanced blenders.
 I remember feeling so anxious that I would get a job where I didn't believe in the product.
 But I got lucky and not only got that but a boss and coworkers who believed in me and helped me to excel.
-Mostly we've used [CakePHP](http://www.cakephp.org), but I've also gained some experience with Django, and Wordpress.
-I've written utility scripts in Bash, Python, PHP, and JavaScript, and deploy scripts in Bash, and Ruby.
+Mostly we've used [CakePHP](http://www.cakephp.org), but I've also gained some experience with Django, and Wordpress (because someone has to do it).
+I've written utility scripts in Bash, Python, PHP, and JavaScript, and deploy scripts in Bash, and Ruby (Chef cookbooks).

 I've helped to take our website from an FTP and Pray deploy strategy with no code standards to an automated Continuous Integration workflow including linting, code review, Jenkins CI, multple staging environments, single command, no down time deploy to production, etc. I've helped move our infrastructure from a physical server, to ephemeral Amazon EC2 instances automated with Amazon OpsWorks and Chef cookbooks.

-I've also worked on Blendtec's, as yet unpublished, iOS app.
-I was primary developer for an iOS 6/7 version of the app that was scratched, and assisted significantly on a newer version.
+I've also worked on a couple unpublished iOS apps for Blendtec in iOS 6/7 and iOS 8 and soon iOS 9.

 ## Social